J. Friedman Studios

 I like to keep my subject matter simple, and paint with a minimalist attitude.
 There is enough confusion and overabundance of visual stimulation with television and magazines.
 I think artwork should hang in the home and take us to a place where stillness and peace are contemplated on a daily basis.
 If I can produce an image that takes a person to another time or place, or remind someone of a particular time of their life that has special meaning, then my job as a painter is done.

-Jamie is represented by Design Gallery in Burnsville, NC, Crossnore Fine Arts Gallery in Crossnore, NC and The Appalachian Artisan Society Gallery in Old Fort, NC
+Jamie is represented by Design Gallery in Burnsville, NC, Crossnore Fine Arts Gallery in Crossnore, NC, and 16 Patton Fine Art Gallery in Asheville, NC.

 About Us